learodrigo/working-with-data-and-api/README.md

   3. Use of JSON to preview the current location of ISS with leafletjs
 2. The Data Selfie App
 3. The Weather Here

+Complete Syllabus can be found in [official repo from the course](https://github.com/CodingTrain/Intro-to-Data-APIs-JS/blob/source/README.md)